MAT2® Employer Information

-MAT²® is currently looking for industry partners to hire students in our four program offerings that include Mechatronics, Information Technology, Technical Product Design and CNC Manufacturing.
-Reserve one or more training slots by March 1, 2016 for your organization in the upcoming MAT²® Fall 2016-2017 programs.
+MAT²® is currently looking for industry partners to hire students in our two program offerings that include Mechatronics and CNC Manufacturing.
+Reserve one or more training slots by Tuesday, February 28, 2017 for your organization in the upcoming MAT²® Fall 2017-2018 programs.
 Your existing employees can also take advantage of this great training opportunity.
-Notify your employees that your company is participating in the MAT2 program and encourage them to apply online.
+Notify your employees that your company is participating in the MAT2 program and encourage them to apply on Pure Michigan Talent Connect.

 - Mechatronics Technician